Industrial ‘As a Service’: Models That Work

 Conclusion

 The as-a-service model in industry is real and growing, but not universal.
 Working cases share ingredients: deep telemetry, honest SLAs, aligned incentives, solid financing.
 For industrial manufacturers, transition represents a fundamental business change — not just technological.
-Long-term benefits justify investment, but execution is where most fail.
-Starting small, with a product and customers wanting the model, is the pragmatic path.
+Long-term benefits justify investment, but execution is where most fail: starting small, with a product and customers wanting the model, is the pragmatic path.